Chris44442/bare_rusty_metal/README.md

 ## Build the tool

 Run the `build.sh` script to build the tool using the `linker.ld` file.
-It will also convert the elf file to a raw binary file `ke`.
+It will also convert the elf file to a raw binary file `bin`.

 ```
 ./build.sh